seffradev/ehd500/docs/paper/thesis.typ

 Definitions and descriptions of terminology used in the report are provided here.
 A word is defined if it has a specific definition in regards to this document or if the term carries extra relevance.

+==== Personal Computer/Smart Card (PC/SC) <sec:pcsc>

+PC/SC is a software toolkit for communication with smart cards
+@pcsc.
+It enables personal computers to use smart card readers, both USB readers and integrated readers.

 ==== User Equipment <sec:user-equipment>